-Aaron Lee is co-head of the firm’s white-collar and investigation practice, advising on internal policies and procedures that detect, mitigate and address employee misconduct.
-Before joining private practice, Lee was a deputy public prosecutor and state counsel in the Attorney-General’s Chambers of Singapore.
+Aaron Lee is co-head of the firm’s white-collar and investigations practice.
+Before joining private practice, Lee was a deputy public prosecutor and state counsel in the Attorney General’s Chambers of Singapore.

-Jason Chan is the second co-head of the white-collar and investigations practice.
+Jason Chan SC is also co-head of the white-collar and investigations practice.
 He advises local and overseas corporations on compliance management systems to help prevent corporate fraud and corruption.
+Chan’s significant expertise was acknowledged when he was appointed senior counsel of the Supreme Court of Singapore in 2020.
 Prior to joining Allen & Gledhill, he was an assistant registrar at the Supreme Court of Singapore and a deputy public prosecutor.

-Partner Sanjiv Kumar Rajan works on white-collar defence and fraud investigations, advising clients on matters relating to corruption, insider trading, anti-money laundering and extradition.
-He is regularly working on multi-jurisdictional and cross-border fraud investigations, coordinating responses by companies to regulatory and criminal enforcement agencies in Europe, the US and Asia.
+Partner Sanjiv Rajan works on white-collar defence and fraud investigations, advising clients on matters relating to corruption, insider trading, anti-money laundering and extradition.
+He regularly works on multi-jurisdictional and cross-border fraud investigations, coordinating responses by companies to regulatory and criminal enforcement agencies in Europe, the US and Asia.

 Partner Vincent Leow acts for banks, corporates and individuals on contentious matters, including those arising from internal inquiries and demands from regulators.